 First, the basics, most espresso beverages have a base of milk.
 Whole milk is latte.
 Half and half is breve.
 Heavy cream is creme.
 With whip cream is con panna.
 Having something dry means only foamed milk, no liquid.
 You can also have a rice latte or a soy latte instead of regular milk.

 Then you add the espresso or caffe.
-One shot is equal to one ounce.
-If you order an espresso, you will get a one ounce shot of espresso in a demitasse, which is French for half-cup and usually holds about three ounces.
+One-shot is equal to one ounce.
+If you order an espresso, you will get a one-ounce shot of espresso in a demitasse, which is French for half-cup and usually holds about three ounces.
 An espresso macchiato is the shot of espresso with foam on top, and espresso creme is espresso with an ounce of heavy cream.
-Whether it be a shot of espresso or a shot of a flavored syrup, one shot is one ounce.
+Whether it be a shot of espresso or a shot of flavored syrup, one shot is one ounce.
 In a short (small) or a tall (medium) drink, there will usually be two shots of espresso, which is called a double or doppio.
 The larger sizes (grande or venti) would contain a triple or three shots.
 And for the daring, a quad would be four shots.